ruelasb/ruelasb.github.io/README.md

 #### In this course:

 - Git & Github
-  - Installing: Windows/Mac
+  - Installing Software: Windows/Mac.
-  - Git and Github: Setup
+  - Making a repository.
 - Creating a Website
-  - HTML
+  - HTML.
-  - CSS
+  - CSS.

 *Note: My experience with computers in regards to web development and design has been incubated on the Mac OS ecosystem.
 However, I grew up on windows